Vinni0627/Schedule1-Reverse-Search/README.md

 - Reverse search functionality to identify item sequences based on desired outcomes
 - Focus on either Cheapest Material Cost or Most Profit
-- Control how many mixes
+- Control how many mixing steps
 ## Live Website

 You can try out the app instantly in your browser: